Every once in a while, a colleague will call me with a story similar to this one:

 “There is urgency brought on by poor planning, poor execution, or being simply blindsided by a surprise issue.
 There is a last minute realization that a foreign defendant must be joined, and a long delay will grind the litigation to a halt.
 Or there is simple unfamiliarity with the rules by a practicing bar that rarely faces cross-border procedural demands.”

-But it is the court’s procedural rules that govern how and when a plaintiff must serve a defendant, both here and abroad.
+If they’re properly drafted, the forum court’s procedural rules that govern how and when a plaintiff must serve a defendant, both here and abroad.
 Those rules vary wildly, with some (including the FRCP) directly addressing defendants served abroad, and others completely missing the boat altogether (I’m looking at you us, Missouri).
 But a statute of limitation(s) has nothing to do with it.
 Even if it did, that statute may entirely ignore the realities of foreign countries’ laws and practices; the Schlunk decision makes pretty clear that you MUST follow the Hague Service Convention where it applies, and I promise you– India, Mexico, China, and even Germany & Switzerland, whose Hague Central Authorities are relatively fast, don’t give a whit about meeting a deadline set by a U.S. court.
-Even if that means a plaintiff’s access to justice are dashed.
+Even if that means a plaintiff’s hopes of access to justice are dashed.
 Instead, it is up to the U.S. court to ensure that access.

 Fortunately, they almost always do in situations like this.